General info about Greece

 Greece is a mountainous peninsula located on the eastern side of the Mediterranean Sea.
 With a total area of 130,800 km2, the country is surrounded by sea from three sides.
 The northern side borders with other Balkan countries.
 Due to the many islands, in the Aegean and the Ionian Sea, Greece has the longest coastline in Europe and the fifth longest coastline in the world.
-The country has a population of about 11 million, with 4 millions living in Athens, the country's capital.
+The country has a population of about 11 million, with 4 million living in Athens, the country's capital.
 The largest cities after Athens are Thessaloniki and Patras.
-For better understanding of the country's geography, check our section with maps and the weather forecast for more than 90 locations.
+For a better understanding of the country's geography, check our section with maps and the weather forecast for more than 90 locations.

 Greece is an agricultural country.
 22% of the workforce is employed in agriculture, 27% in the industry sector and 50 % in the services.
 Tourism and shipping are the sectors that contribute the most to the economy of the country.

 Greek is the only official language of the country.
-However, a large part of the population, mostly people working in tourism and the younger generations, speak English fluently and occasionally they also speak other European languages.
+However, a large part of the population, most people working in tourism and the younger generations, speak English fluently and occasionally they also speak other European languages.

 98% of the Greek population are Orthodox in religion.
-The rest of the Greek population are Roman Catholics, Muslims and Jewish.
+The rest of the Greek population are Roman Catholics, Muslims, and Jewish.

 In August 2004, the Olympic Games returned to their birth country.
-Athletes from over 200 countries joined Athens during 17 days in August 2004.
-Greece proposes many events, especialy in summer.
+Athletes from over 200 countries joined Athens for 17 days in August 2004.
+Greece proposes many events, especially in summer.
 The famous Greek Festival includes various cultural events in venues of Athens and drama performances in the Ancient Theatre of Epidaurus.
 Also particularly popular in summer are the panigyria, which are actually religious celebrations followed by traditional dancing in the village square.

 220 volts AC, 50Hz.
 Round two-pin plugs are used.
 North American visitors require a transformer and British visitors an adaptor.
 Some hotels provide these adaptors.
 Otherwise, you can buy them from the airport or large electric venues.